nits9012/GraphQL-SwiftUI/README.md

 **Step 1 :** Open Xcode and create a new project by selecting File > New > Project.

 **Step 2 :** Open your Xcode Project.
-- Go to File > Add Packages Dependencie.
+- Go to File > Add Packages Dependencies.
 - In the search bar, enter the following URL for Apollo GraphQL:

 [https://github.com/apollographql/apollo-ios](https://github.com/apollographql/apollo-ios)